IPMonitor Component

 AdapterCountThe number of records in the Adapter arrays.

-AdapterDescriptionDescription of the adapter.
+AdapterDescriptionThe description of the network adapter.

 AdapterNameThe name of the adapter.